midlantica/LovelyBunchOfCoconuts/content/claims/decolonize_the_curriculum.md

 ---
-title: "Decolonize the Curriculum"
+title: 'Decolonize the Curriculum'
-claim: "Decolonize the Curriculum"
+claim: 'Decolonize the Curriculum'
-translation: "Erase Western thought to promote ideological conformity."
+translation: 'Erase Western thought to promote ideological conformity.'
 ---

 ## "Decolonize the Curriculum"